profminton/pythonOOF/README.md

     - 📄 **simulation_module.f90** - Defines a derived type that contains the allocatable arrays and type-bound procedures that are manipulated with the Python module.
 - 📄 **version.txt** - Current version of the project.

+## How it works
+PythonOOF is a complete project that can be built and installed using a simple `pip install .` command, and therefore contains a number of files that are not strictly relevant to the Python-Fortran bridge.
+This section will focus on only those components of the project

 ## Installation